Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 1. Artifact Trait Trees

-There’s something about talent trees that is just so mesmerising.
+There’s something about talent trees that is just so mesmerizing.
 Especially the non-linear ones.

 Do you go left or right?
 Which is the easiest route, or the most rewarding one?
 OMG!
 Does this prescribed route truly suit my style of gameplay?

-Take for example, follower missions.
-After all the effort involved with recruiting, leveling and gearing followers, they became redundant before the first major patch hit.
-Successful missions hardly reward rare resources.
-Heck, even the occasional gear given is nothing compared to just walking out of the garrison and killing something with a silver dragon.
+Take, for example, follower missions.
+After all the effort involved with recruiting, leveling, and gearing followers, they became redundant before the first major patch hit.
+Successful missions then barely reward rare resources.
+Heck, even the occasional gear given is nothing compared to just walking out of the garrison and killing something with a silver dragon tag.

 Blizzard always insisted on separating Player-Versus-Player (PvP) and Player-Versus-Environment (PvE).
-Their justification probably was, someone who geared up by devoting hours to whacking other players shouldn’t get to enjoy end-game story content right away with their awarded gear.
+Their justification has always been that someone who geared up by devoting hours to whacking other players shouldn’t get to enjoy end-game story content right away with their awarded gear.

-Yes!
-Another talent tree!
-Which, by the way, works differently from the traditional one.
+There is also a devoted talent tree.
+One that works differently from the traditional one.
 Along the way, you get opportunities to earn loot or gold too.

-What needs to be mentioned is that PvP gear is trashed.
-(For the time being) Gone is the age-old question of whether PvP gear should be good enough for raiding, and all the efforts to prevent such usage.
+Lastly, or should I say most important, PvP gear is trashed!
+(For the time being) Gone is the age-old question of whether PvP gear should be good enough for raiding.
 Gone too is the need to build up two sets of gear.
 What you wear is good enough for anything.
 How well you perform, though, depends on how hard you have worked on building those Honor talents.